 A referendum can also be started by an ordinary citizen, if there are enough people who support having it.
 If you think that the Government is not listening to the people about a particular issue, you can propose a referendum.
-This is called a Citizens Initiated Referendum (CIR).
-To make a Citizens Initiated Referendum happen you first need to design a petition.
+This is called a Citizens' Initiated Referendum (CIR).
+To get the referendum through, you design a petition.
 A petition is a piece of paper that people sign to say that they also want to have a referendum on the issue.
-10% of the people who are enrolled to vote must sign your petition before a referendum will be held.
+Ten percent of the people who are enrolled to vote must sign your petition before a referendum will be held.